docker/labs/developer-tools/nodejs/porting/6_deploy_on_swarm.md

 }
 ```

-Let's build and publish the image of this load-balancer to Docker Hub:
+Let's build and publish the image of this load-balancer to Docker Cloud:

 ```
 # Create image